franc-nf/franc-gui/README.md

 ## Translations

 Do you speak a second language and would like to help translate the Monero GUI?
 Sign up at [translate.getmonero.org](https://translate.getmonero.org), our localization platform.
-Navigate to the 'monero-gui' project and find the language you can help with.
+Navigate to the 'franc-gui' project and find the language you can help with.
 Suggest changes or add new translated text.
 &nbsp;

 If you need help/support or any info you can contact the localization workgroup on the IRC channel #monero-translations (relayed on matrix/riot and MatterMost) or by email at translate[at]getmonero[dot]org.
 For more info about the Localization workgroup: [github.com/monero-ecosystem/monero-translations](https://github.com/monero-ecosystem/monero-translations)